yash-sharma1/docs-site/docs/chain-access.md

 a `broadcastTx` API to submit a `signed and encoded` transaction onto the Binance Chain.
 The detailed process would be like the below:

 ### Message Composition
-The transaction message and related information would be packed into a `payload`, which contains the below parts:
+The transaction message and related information would be packed into a `payload`, which is the so called [`Standard Transaction`](encoding.md#standard_transaction_to_use_and_encode_for_binance_chain).

-- `Msg`: array of size 1, containing the transaction message
-- `Signature`: array of size 1, containing the signature of the transaction sender, the below **Signature** section explains how to generate it.
-- `Source`: 64 bits integer, which is an identifier for transaction incoming tools
-- `Data`: byte array, reserved for future use
-- `Memo`: a string, a short sentence of remark for the transaction

-The above fields form into a transaction structure, which can be encoded via the codec described in the below section.
+The transaction body, memo, signature, etc. fill in the `Standard Transaction and encoded and broadcast out together onto Binance Chain.

 ### Transaction Encoding
 Encoding defines the way how transactions are serialized and transferred between clients and nodes,